RezaArbab1/Reza/README.md

 {
-  "title": "Sample Title",
-  "text": "This is a sample text from JSON.",
+  "content": "This is the text to be displayed in the app."
-  "color": "#FF5733",
-  "dialogue": "Hello, this is a dialogue from JSON."
 }